christophebe/julius-gpt/readme.md

 ```

 - The first argument is the domain name or the id of the site.
-- The second argument is the id of the category on this word. you can get the list of categories with the command `julius wp categories www.domain.com|id`
+- The second argument is the id of the category on this wordpress. you can get the list of categories with the command `julius wp categories www.domain.com|id`
 - The third argument is a boolean to indicate if the wp used Yoast SEO plugin.
 If true, the SEO title and description will be published.
 - The fourth argument is the path to the json file containing the post.